FrauBluher/FrauBluher.github.io/_posts/2015-03-02-exciting-current-transformers-with-rich-input.md

 <img src="http://pavlo.me/CT/FET.png" style="width: 600px;"/>

 Now let's look at how that signal looks through the CT.
+Hey, I just realized that the oscope has its time and date settings off by 24 hours...
 Call this Fig. 2

 <img src="http://pavlo.me/CT/CT.png" style="width: 600px;"/>